zX3no/Omnia/README.md

 I generally don't like dynamic, bytecode or functional languages because of performance issues or cognitive overhead.

-Although I'll try to be as charitable as possilbe.
+Although I'll try to be as charitable as possible.

 ### Top picks